shanewayne379/shanewayne379/README.md

 ### 📂 Featured Projects

-- 🔹 [EDA App](https://github.com/yourusername/eda-app) – Auto-generated EDA reports using Streamlit
+- 🔹 [Employee Attrition Predictor App](https://github.com/shanewayne379/employee-attrition.git) – Prediction for Employee Attrition and showcasing it using Streamlit
-- 🔹 [Sales Dashboard](https://github.com/yourusername/sales-dashboard) – Track KPIs, trends, and insights
+- 🔹 [Stock Analysis](https://github.com/yourusername/sales-dashboard) – Web app that lets you search any stock by ticker, fetches data from Yahoo Finance, and displays closing prices, last close, volume, and key stats in a chart.
-- 🔹 [Customer Segmentation](https://github.com/yourusername/customer-segmentation) – RFM-based clustering for marketing strategies
+- 🔹 [GDP Dashboard](https://github.com/yourusername/customer-segmentation) – RFM-based clustering for marketing strategies

 ---